Kizime123/Takeoff-Toolhead/README.md

 # Takeoff-Toolhead-Clamps
 Is it about time to *takeoff* your current toolhead?
-Well your in the right spot!
+Well you're in the right spot!

 The **ONLY** fully open source SLM voron toolhead